natebarksdale/natebarksdale.github.io/output/2020-02-12-the-center-for-parent-and-teen-communication.md

 coordinates: [39.952583, -75.165222]
 ---

-For the John Templeton Foundation, I wrote about reshaping perceptions of adolescence through the Center for Parent and Teen Communication.
+For the John Templeton Foundation, I wrote about reshaping perceptions of adolescence.

 > There are many problems that today’s teenagers can face — school troubles, bullying, peer pressure, depression, body issues, and navigating sex, just to name a few — but *being a teenager* is not itself a problem.
 As a physician and expert in adolescent social development, Ken Ginsburg of the Children’s Hospital of Philadelphia is well-versed in the myriad challenges adolescents and their parents face.
 But he doesn’t like the notion — prevalent in modern media — that adolescence itself is part of the problem.
 “It’s an idea rooted in all sorts of myths and understandings about adolescence,” he says, “Today the dominant conversation about adolescence is that it’s a time to be gotten past.”
 In Ginsburg’s experience, these negative views of adolescence can have real, negative consequences.
 “If you believe that adolescents think they’re invincible, then all you’re going to do is protect them from themselves — you’re not going to develop them.
 If you believe that adolescents don’t care what adults think, you’re not going to jump in and give them your guidance,” he says.
 >